-This guide covers the basic set-up of a new Datto appliance.
+This article describes the process to deploy and configure a new Datto appliance.

 - If you are installing a Datto appliance at a new location, make sure that host network meets the Datto Networking Requirements.